Ydonse/Fractol/README.md

 ## Installation
 ***Only works on MacOS with provided library***<br/>
-Install the library and game by typing: <br/>
+Install the library and program by typing: <br/>
 `make`

 OpenGL has to be installed as it is required by the MLX library.